-The Certified Humane® program was developed to certify products from animals of farms that adhere to these standards.
-Upon satisfactory application and inspection, farmers and ranchers will be certified and may use the Certified Humane Raised and Handled® logo.
-Program participants are inspected and monitored by Humane Farm Animal Care annually.
-Charges levied are to cover inspections and program costs which include promotional materials which help promote the products of the producers that are Certified Humane®.
+The Certified Humane® program was developed to certify animals and products derived from them.
+Upon satisfactory application and inspection, farmers and ranchers who meet the Humane Farm Animal Care standards may use the Certified Humane Raised and Handled® logo.
+Program participants are inspected and monitored by Humane Farm Animal Care.
+The charges levied are to cover inspection and program costs.
+Any surplus income will be used to fund consumer education and research into farm animal welfare.